Have you ever wondered if your dog can eat blueberries? The short answer is yes ... blueberries are safe for dogs.

 3. Support Heart Function

-We mentioned blueberries can help support a normal inflammatory response to lower the risk of heart disease ...
-And research shows that blueberries also enhance cardiovascular function.
+Blueberries can help support a normal inflammatory response to help support heart function ...
+And research shows that blueberries support cardiovascular health.

 4. Supports Weight Loss